 Pinch A Palooza is a crawfish and music festival during “Louisiana Crawfish Awareness Month” and a philanthropic event that supports and raises awareness of local charitable causes and organizations through Deanie’s Seafood’s Bucktown Philanthropic Trust.

-This year, Pinch A Palooza will support The Good Shepherd School (GSS), a faith-based elementary school that serves low-income families in New Orleans.
+Pinch A Palooza Fest 2018 supported The Good Shepherd School (GSS), a faith-based elementary school that serves low-income families in New Orleans.
 GSS opened its doors in the fall of 2001 in the Central Business District and has broken ground on a new school in Gentilly scheduled to be completed in summer 2018 that will more than double its size.

 GSS offers an exceptional education to students from low-income families from impoverished areas, and reflects the faith and cultural demographics of the local community.
 With a focus on small class sizes, GSS addresses the academic, physical, emotional and spiritual growth of each student.
 100% of each student’s tuition is paid for by the community and benefactors.